 The first step of the Curly Girl Method is to co-wash.
 Co-washing means to wash your hair with Curly Girl approved conditioners only.

-For fine wavy textures, I would highly recommend that you start off with a lightweight conditioner such as the Organic Shop Hair Conditioner Treasure of Sri Lanka or the Shea Moisture Manuka Honey & Yoghurt Hydrate + Repair Conditioner.
+For fine wavy textures, I would highly recommend that you start off with a lightweight conditioner such as the As I Am Coconut Cowash Cleansing Conditioner or the Shea Moisture Manuka Honey & Yoghurt Hydrate + Repair Conditioner.

 1. Drench your hair from scalp to tip.
 Hair has to be dripping wet.